-Personnel who have the requisite authority and training must resolve student complaints.
-The program or institution must maintain records of any complaints.
+Personnel who have the requisite authority and training must resolve and maintain appropriate records of any such formal complaints.

 Appendix A: Glossary

 Achievement: How much has been learned in relation to the goals of a particular course.

 Administrative staff: All those employees who are involved in non-instructional administrative or support activities.